jeffmacinnes/b2b/expNotes/pilotScan2_notes.md

 `python3 classifyLocalizer.py [fullRun Nifti File] 5mm_sphereMask_FUNC.nii.gz`

 This will print the classification accuracy to the screen, as well as save the classifier at: `pilot2_classifier.pkl`

+NOTE: Classifier accuracy w/ 5mm sphere mask was only 55% (std.
+11.38%), so we tried classifying using the whole brain mask (`firstLevel+.feat/mask.nii.gz') instead and got 66% accuracy (19% stdev).
+Better, so we used it, but still less than anticipated

 ### Set up Pyneal, load custom Analysis script